MicrosoftDocs/microsoft-365-docs/microsoft-365/loop/loop-preview-configuration.md

 # Manage Loop app preview access

 This article details the Cloud Policy setting used to gate access to the Loop app Preview experiences within your organization.
 Microsoft must invite you to the preview.
-If your tenant is invited, you can configure the users who will have access by using Cloud Policy.
-If your tenant is not invited, this policy will have no effect in your organization.
+If your tenant is invited, you can configure the users who have access by using Cloud Policy.
+If your tenant is not invited, this policy has no effect in your organization.

 ## Requirements

 Users in your organization must first be enabled for Loop app with workspaces and also licensed for Loop app with workspaces.
 Learn more in [License Requirements](/microsoft-365/loop/loop-workspaces-configuration#license-requirements).
-If both of these conditions are true, and the user account is added to the Loop app Preview policy, they will also be enabled for Loop app Preview experiences.
+If both of these conditions are true, and the user account is added to the Loop app Preview policy, this enables Loop app Preview experiences.

 ## User experience expectations when admin settings are configured

 When a user account in your organization is provided access to the Loop app Preview experience, they can choose between the Production or the Preview experience.
-They will default to Preview for each Loop app session and file loaded, and are able to manually switch to Production if needed.
+These users default to Preview for each Loop app session or file loaded, and are able to manually switch to Production if needed.

 ## Microsoft 365 Groups for Cloud Policy

-If you want to scope the Cloud Policy settings to only some users in your tenant, you must create or use an existing Microsoft 365 group that defines which users in your organization this policy will apply to.
+If you want to scope the Cloud Policy settings to only some users in your tenant, you must create or use an existing Microsoft 365 group that defines which users in your organization this policy applies to.
 To create a Microsoft 365 group, see [Create a Microsoft 365 group](/microsoft-365/admin/create-groups/create-groups).

 > [!NOTE]
 > This section isn't required if you choose to apply the Loop settings to all the users in your tenant.

-You'll be able to use this group for the Cloud Policy setup procedure specified in [Settings management in Cloud Policy](#settings-management-in-cloud-policy).
+You are able to use this group for the Cloud Policy setup procedure specified in [Configuring Preview user accounts in Cloud Policy](#configuring-preview-user-accounts-in-cloud-policy).

 If you prefer, you can also create other types of groups to use with Cloud Policy.
 For more information, see [learn more about creating groups in the Microsoft 365 admin center](/microsoft-365/admin/email/create-edit-or-delete-a-security-group) or [learn more about creating dynamic groups in AzureAD](/azure/active-directory/external-identities/use-dynamic-groups).